Bijit-Mondal/CodeDhyan-Notes/docs/src/notes/C/00 Introduction_0.md

 #### Now to creating a program and running:
 1. Open your editor, create a new file and save it with extension **.c**.
 Write your program(We'll get to it from next blog)
-2. Open terminal, go to the directory where you have saved your code. write _gcc FileName.c_, if the name is hello.c, it will be _gcc hello.c_.
+2. Open terminal, go to the directory where you have saved your code. write
+    ```sh
+    gcc FileName.c
+    ```
+    if the name is hello.c, it will be
+    ```sh
+    gcc hello.c
+    ```
     This will create a executable file called _a.exe_(Windiws) or _a.out_(Linux) from your C code.

 3. This is an extra wisdom which is not really necessary but maybe useful.
 You can skip this part if you are getting bored.
 You see the output file name is _a_ with extension, you can change it with this extra step.
+If you write
+    ```sh
+    gcc -o OutputFileNameWithExtension CProgramName.c
+    ```
-If you write _gcc -o OutputFileNameWithExtension CProgramName.c_, it will generate executable with your suggested name.
+    it will generate executable with your suggested name.
 4. Now that you have got the executable, run it with _./a.out_ for linux and _a.exe_ for windows.
 Here **a** is your executable file name.

-Now that you have done your preparations, we will dive into actually larning to write a C Program
+Now that you have done your preparations, we will dive into actually learning to write a C Program